Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Introduction

 As many state-of-the-art soft robot platforms are designed on the millimeter to sub-meter scale, there are still significant challenges with scale and size \cite{Li_Awale_Bacher_Buchner_Della_Santina_Wood_Rus_2022}.
-Recent research (see \cite{Shah_Booth_Baines_Wang_Vespignani_Bekris_Kramer-Bottiglio_2022, Usevitch_Hammond_Schwager_Okamura_Hawkes_Follmer_2020}) suggests that incorporating both soft and rigid components into the structure of a robot can help solve essential manipulation-related problems, as the rigid components can carry heavier loads while the compliant components preserve passive compliance and adaptability.
+The use of pneumatic actuation of soft bellows to address scaling issues is common in soft robotics \cite{Hashem_Stommel_Cheng_Xu_2021,Lamping_Muller_dePayrebrune_2022, Walker_Zidek_Harbel_Yoon_Strickland_Kumar_Shin_2020}.
+Recent research \cite{Hussain_Ficuciello_2024} suggests that incorporating both soft and rigid components into the structure of a robot can help solve problems that currently limit the utility of purely soft robot platforms.
+The relatively rigid components can carry heavier loads and improve force transmission, while the compliant components preserve passive compliance and adaptability \cite{Oh_Rodrigue, Yang_Asbeck_2020, Oh_Lee_Shin_Choi_Cho_Rodrigue_2024}.

-While incorporating soft components into robotic systems brings several benefits, these advantages come with their own set of challenges.
-Soft materials often exhibit non-ideal properties such as nonlinear dynamical behavior and time-dependent wear and fatigue.
-These material characteristics change over time due to repeated use, environmental conditions, and inherent material limitations.
-Typical actuation methods for soft robots (e.g. fluidic, cable-driven, etc.) suffer from significant challenges in scale, modeling, control, and manufacturing \cite{Ambaye_Boldsaikhan_Krishnan_2024}.

-To leverage the benefits of using soft materials we need control methods that can handle these challenges.
-Interest in developing control methods for soft robotics is growing.
-Some control techniques such as Model Predictive Control \cite{Hyatt_Wingate_Killpack_2019, Huang_Hofer_D’Andrea_2021} rely on precise models of the robot's dynamics \cite{Della_Santina_Duriez_Rus_2023}, but obtaining accurate models for systems incorporating soft materials is particularly challenging due to their inherent variability and complexity.
-On the other hand, there are data-driven modeling and control techniques \cite{Chen_Renda_Gall_Mocellin_Bernabei_Dangel_Ciuti_Cianchetti_Stefanini_2024} which attempt to learn a model or controller directly from data using reinforcement learning \cite{Alessi_Bianchi_Stano_Cianchetti_Falotico, Thuruthel_Falotico_Renda_Laschi_2019}, machine/deep learning \cite{Johnson_Quackenbush_Sorensen_Wingate_Killpack_2021, Kim_Kim_Kim_Kang_Lee_Park_Ku_Kim_Kwon_Lee_et_al._2021}, or the Koopman operator \cite{Bruder_Fu_Gillespie_Remy_Vasudevan_2021}.
-These approaches are difficult because of the temporal uncertainty of soft robots, which can necessitate gathering and re-gathering data frequently.
-Therefore, a control method that can tolerate both model inaccuracies and does not require large amounts of training data or training time is ideal.